Firmware version: 0.95

 There are two types of UI pages: top level pages and command pages.
-Top level pages are:
+The top level pages are:

 - sequence settings